 - To provide employment by alleviating job opportunities

 - To foster innovations and encourage entrepreneur potentials

 - To facilitate access to latest technology to creating transparency regarding the government policies

 - To make India an economically independent nation

 - To protect intellectual property

 PM Modi on the inauguration of Make-in-India week said, “We are working aggressively towards making India a Global manufacturing hub.
 We want a share of manufacturing in our GDP to go up to 25% in the near future.
 We were also aware that under the pressure of this campaign that government machinery will be required to make a number of corrections on the policy front.
-We are committed on making India an easy place to do business.”
+We are committed to making India an easy place to do business.”
 Magnificently he presented the growth stats then.

 All eyes stuck on the Prime Minister of India, and the crowd thundered with applause when with promissory notes he added, “Make in India has become the biggest brand that India has ever created both within and outside the country.
 It has captured the imagination of people, institutions, industries, media, and political leadership.
 This is because it respects our collective desire to engage in productive activities.”